Bouïra: Geography

 It is located in the geographical heart of the province.
 It borders the municipality of Ait Laziz in the north, Aïn Turk in the north-east (home to the largest aqueduct in Africa), Aïn El Hadjar in the east, El Hachimia in the south-east, Oued El Berdi in the south, El Asnam in the south-west, Haizer in the west, and Taghzourt in the north-west.

+Climate

+Transportation

+The Autoroute A2 passes through the city.